I'm going to the cinema.

 Another exception is the verb to arrive.

-We say arrive at a building.
+We say arrive at when we talk about a building or place.

 He arrived at the airport too late.